 Loyalist is a simple term, meaning “staying loyal to the British crown”.
-This was a bad thing in the 1700’s while living in the United States.
-They fled the Revolution into British Upper Canada to keep their loved ones safe.
+A bad thing in the late 1700’s while living in the United States.
+These British men, women and kids fled the American Revolution, going into a British territory named Upper Canada to keep their loved ones safe.

 Coming here for a new life, and meeting the native inhabitants.